-A 2013 study published in the Journal of the National Cancer Institute concluded that elevated B12 levels were associated with :
+A 2013 study published in the Journal of the National Cancer Institute concluded that elevated serum cobalamin (B12) levels were associated with :

 Ultimately, this study found that elevated B12 levels may be an important biomarker for cancer.
-The hypothesis was corroborated in a separate 2020 study, which showed that unexplained high vitamin B12 levels might be linked with the development of “solid” cancers (those with tumors, as in breast cancer) .
+The hypothesis was corroborated in a separate 2020 study, which showed that an unexplained high level of serum vitamin B12 might be linked to the development of “solid” cancers (those with tumors, as in breast cancer) .
 However, this theory requires further research .

 It’s critical to note, however, that it’s unclear if the disease process itself causes elevated vitamin B12 levels .
 Further, the authors of the latter study stated that the increase in vitamin B12 was likely not related to standard vitamin B12 intake since foods and dietary supplements do not have a substantial effect on the amount of B12 in blood plasma.